Madeleine Clays is a public school teacher with twelve years' experience teaching English language learners K-12.

 One of the best things you can do to support your ELLs is to teach them to advocate for themselves!

-Let your ELLs know that if they don't understand their other teachers' instruction, they need to tell them.
+Let your ELLs know that if they don't understand something in class, they need to let that teacher know.

 Teach your students basic phrases such as:

 - "Can you please repeat that?"